 Zeominds builds Predictive Maintenance Solutions

-Zeominds is an Indian startup that provides new AI-based products and services.
+Zeominds is an Indian startup that provides AI-based products and services.
 ZeoAnalyzer is the startup’s AI-based software that enables predictive maintenance of industrial equipment and assets.
-The software performs stream analytics of machine data from IoT sensors and identifies indications of failure and degradation in performance.
-The platform uses this information to send reports and alerts on time to failure and regular parts maintenance to maintenance managers, and simultaneously communicate with ERP systems for spare part details.
-This way, ZeoAnalyzer reduces maintenance costs and increases the productivity of machines in factories.
+It provides real-time stream analytics by leveraging data from IoT sensors to detect early signs of equipment failure and performance degradation.

 Deevio implements Computer Vision-based Quality Control